idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step09_hpmr.md

 ### Assignment of Material Properties to Blocks

 All blocks in the mesh must be assigned to a material in Griffin.
-The blocks are depicted in (#hpmr_blocks)  (left) using different colors for each block. (##hpmr_blocks) (right) highlights two specific blocks and their associated material IDs as an example of block IDs that must be referenced in Griffin.
+The blocks are depicted in [tutorial04-hpmr_blocks] (left) using different colors for each block. [tutorial04-hpmr_blocks] (right) highlights two specific blocks and their associated material IDs as an example of block IDs that must be referenced in Griffin.

 !media tutorial04_meshing/hpmr_blocks.png
        id=tutorial04-hpmr_blocks